Ishikawa7/Quick-paths-to-start/Genetic algorithms/README.md

 ### Step 4: test yourself

 Try to solve a basic optimization problem with what you have learned, here is the problem.
 A van in a shop must be filled to transport household appliances, its load must be optimized ***by maximizing the value*** of what is transported for a given volume.
-You have a file with occupied space, price and quantity of certain products (file at https://github.com/Ishikawa7/Quick-paths-to-start/tree/main/Genetic%20algorithms/Step%204).
-Test for variable free space (volume capacity) values, between 1 and 5.
+You have a file with occupied space, price and quantity of certain products (file at https://github.com/Ishikawa7/Quick-paths-to-start/tree/main/Genetic%20algorithms/Step%204). ***You are free to test for chosen free space (volume capacity) values between 1 and 5***.
 #####  Feel free to skip to this step and try the test